Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 		- For example, you may have two Tamers in your team, one having Empower Beast, and another one having Empower Dragon, but only one can have Feral Remedy, Tactician, counterhit, etc (no duplicate skill).
     - The player cannot have two demihuman units with the same archtype race (Lizardman, Lamia, etc) on a team, since they look like the same.
 (2021/2/14)
 		- For example, you may have one Lizardman and one Lamia on your team, but not two Lizardman.
+		- If two human units are of the same class, it is suggested to have one male unit and one female unit to distinguish them.
 	- **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team, 1 in 8-unit.
 Any wingedman, angel knight and undead is counted as special no matter what class he is.
 	- Lord and **Octopus** are banned.
 	- You may not use angel knight and any **undead** unit.
 (2021/2/3)